docker-exec/dexec/CONTRIBUTING.md

 ## Dependencies

 Dependencies are managed using the experimental vendor feature introduced in Go 1.5.
-Versioned library code is committed to the dexec repo to guarantee reproducible builds, and the tool used to achieve this is [govendor](https://github.com/kardianos/govendor/).
-Please read the [govendor documentation](https://github.com/kardianos/govendor/blob/master/README.md#vendor-tool-for-go) if you need to add a new library.
+Versioned library code is committed to the dexec repo to guarantee reproducible builds, and the tool used to achieve this is [Godep](https://github.com/tools/godep).
+Please read the [Godep documentation](https://github.com/tools/godep#add-a-dependency) if you need to add a new library.

 ## Unit Tests